-Bratman, E. “Brazil, the Green Economy and Challenging Environmental Norms in Global Governance.” in Matthew Taylor and Oliver Steunkel, eds., Brazil and the Liberal Order, (Palgrave MacMillan, 2015).
+Bratman, E. ( 2015).
+“Brazil, the Green Economy and Challenging Environmental Norms in Global Governance.” in Matthew Taylor and Oliver Steunkel, eds., Brazil and the Liberal Order, (New York: Palgrave MacMillan).

 Bratman, Eve.
 (2014).
 “Contradictions of Green Development: Human Rights and Environmental Norms in Light of Belo Monte Dam Activism.”
 Journal of Latin American Studies 46: 2 (May 2014), 261-289.